What is special education?

-What happens if the student is not found eligible for special education?The IEP team reviews the assessment results and determines whether or not the student is eligible for special education programs and related services.
+The IEP team reviews the assessment results and determines whether or not the student is eligible for special education programs and related services.
 If it is determined that the student is not eligible, and the parent disagrees with this decision, the district must provide information to the parent as to what the parent can do under IDEA.

-What happens if a student is found eligible for special education, but the parent does not agree?If a student is found eligible for special education and related services and the parent disagrees with that decision, or if the parent does not want his/her child to receive special education and related services, the parent has the right to decline those services.
+If a student is found eligible for special education and related services and the parent disagrees with that decision, or if the parent does not want his/her child to receive special education and related services, the parent has the right to decline those services.
 The school may provide the student with special education and related services only with parent consent.

-What help is available if a student is having learning or other problems in school?If a student is having a difficult time with learning or parents have observed other problems related to their child’s educational performance, parents or educators should contact the principal or assistant principal of their child’s school and describe the concerns about their child’s educational performance.
+If a student is having a difficult time with learning or parents have observed other problems related to their child’s educational performance, parents or educators should contact the principal or assistant principal of their child’s school and describe the concerns about their child’s educational performance.
 It may be appropriate to have a student study team (SST) meeting, with the parent as an important member.
 The purpose of a SST meeting is to review the student’s strengths, needs, and possible interventions.
 Typically, prior to referring a student for special education assessment, the school is required to consider resources of the general education program.

 However, if the school thinks that a student may have a disability or disabilities, then the school must evaluate that student for special education eligibility at no cost to the family.
 The school must ask parent permission and receive written consent before it may evaluate the student.
 Once that consent is obtained, the evaluation must be conducted within 60 days.

-Does the school need parent consent to implement the IEP?Yes.
+Yes.
 The school must obtain informed written consent from the parent before the initial provision of special education and related services to their child and must make reasonable efforts to obtain that consent.
 If parents do not respond to the request for consent for the initial provision of special education and related services, or refuse to give consent, the district may not override the lack of consent and implement the IEP and may not provide special education services to the student.

-May a parent cancel special education and related services for his or her child or revoke consent after initially giving it?Yes.
+Yes.
 A parent may cancel special education and related services or revoke consent for the continued provision of special education and related services.
 Once consent is revoked by the parent, the district may no longer provide special education and related services to the student.
 This is considered a “revocation” of services.
 It is important to note, however, that if a parent declines or cancels special education for his or her child and later decides to reverse this decision, the evaluation process must start all over.

-Can a student’s IEP be changed?Yes.
+Yes.
 At least once a year a meeting must be scheduled to review the student’s progress and develop an annual IEP.
 However, the parent does not have to wait for an annual review.
 The parent (or any other team member) may ask to have the student’s IEP reviewed at any time.
 This would allow the parent and school to review the student’s educational program and change it as necessary.
 Upon request for an IEP, the team will have 30 days to convene the meeting.

-Can the IEP be changed without holding an IEP meeting?Yes.
+Yes.
 If the parent and school want to change the student’s IEP after the annual IEP meeting, both parties may agree not to convene an IEP meeting.
 Instead, the parent and school will develop a written document that will amend the student’s IEP.
 If IEP is changed, all IEP team members will be informed of the changes.
 Upon request, the school must give the parent a copy of the revised IEP.

-Does the IEP meeting have to be in person?No. when holding an IEP meeting, the parent and school may agree to use other means of participation.
+No. when holding an IEP meeting, the parent and school may agree to use other means of participation.
 For example, some members may participate by conference call.

 Yes.
 Under certain circumstances and only with the consent of both the parent and school (prior to the meeting).
 If the member’s area of the curriculum or related service is not going to be discussed or modified at the meeting, then he or she may be excused if the parent and school agree in writing.
 A member whose area of expertise is going to be discussed or changed at the meeting may be excused under two conditions: